 - If the employee detects vapor or gas breakthrough, changes in breathing resistance, or leakage of the face-piece, replace or repair the respirator before allowing the employee to return to the work area.

 Procedures for IDLH Atmospheres

-- The employer or designee is notified before the employee (s) located outside the IDLH atmosphere enter the IDLH atmosphere to provide emergency rescue;
+- OEMS and Rescue Teams are notified before the employees located outside the IDLH atmosphere enter the IDLH atmosphere to provide emergency rescue.

-- The employee or designee authorized to do so by the company, once notified, provides necessary assistance appropriate to the situation;
+- The employee or designee authorized to do so by OEMS, once notified, provides necessary assistance appropriate to the situation.

-- Appropriate retrieval equipment for removing the employee (s) who enter (s) these hazardous atmospheres where retrieval equipment would contribute to the rescue of the employee (s) and would not increase the overall risk resulting from entry; or
+- Appropriate retrieval equipment for removing the employees who enter these hazardous atmospheres where retrieval equipment would contribute to the rescue of the employees and would not increase the overall risk resulting from entry.

 - Equivalent means for rescue where retrieval equipment is not required under the bullet item above this one.